openjs-foundation/tech-strategy/README.md

 * Help organizations manage their risk by supporting the projects they depend on.

 Our strategy is to meet those goals by:
-* Provide neutral space and resources where people can come together to collaborate on what is important to the success and growth of the JavaScript ecosystem.
+* Providing a neutral space and resources where people can come together to collaborate on what is important to the success and growth of the JavaScript ecosystem.
 * Helping projects build infrastructure and process so that they outlast the